 - Assets and data aren’t available across the organization

-While there are creative assets across the organization, we have identified the following seven touchpoints on the product development and delivery lifecycle where linking assets to data can drive the most value, and help speed up the time to market.
+While there are creative assets across the organization, we have identified the following seven touchpoints on the product lifecycle where linking assets to data can drive the most value, and help speed up the time to market.

 A reference library of elements that designers apply to a new product.
 By using digital asset management to link material information to business systems that allow access to information about suppliers, pricing, and materials availability, companies can quickly evaluate the impact of new materials or ingredients, or be better positioned to develop turn-key pre-mixed and configured ingredients designed to meet certain trend-based requirements